TBMoonwalker/3cqsbot/README.md

 ```

 # Configuration (config.ini)
-Copy the `config.ini.example` to `config.ini` and change your settings regarding the available settings below.
+Copy the `*.example*` from the examples directory to `config.ini` in the root folder and change your settings regarding the available settings below.
 The value type doesn't matter, because Pythons configparser is taking care of the types.
 So you don't need '' or "" around the values.

 ## General
 Name | Type | Mandatory | Values(default) | Description